chenchih/Env_Setup_Note/Linux_SetEnv/sshkey/Readme.md

 ![terateam set privatekey ](img/terateam_login.png)

 ### Case2
 - Bsic Envirnoment information
-	- Local PC: window
-	- Server: Ubuntu server
+	- testserver: client side (172.21.201.107)
+	- testserver2:server side (172.21.201.249)

 Why would you want to generate under server side?
 In some case like some devices ex: router, or system developer for some security issue might design user login without password, instead using the private key.
-User make ssh connection just out the private key in `.ssh` it will conenct from clien to server.
+User make ssh connection just out the private key in `.ssh` it will connect from client to server.

+in this case your client just need a private key it is able to access the server side.

 Below is the diagram if you generate key under server:
 ![Case2 generate key under server side ](img/Case2_diagram_generate.png)